 There are a few ways to go about hanging plants in your shower or bathroom.

-– Sticky hooks are incredibly easy to place and since they are easily removeable, can be an attractive option for renters.
-My favorite are these ones, which hold up to 13 pounds.
+Sticky hooks are incredibly easy to place and since they are easily removable, can be an attractive option for renters.

 Hanging plants in your bathroom can be a great way to brighten up your space and add some life.